-Instapaper Pro for iPad review
+Instapaper Pro for iPad full review

 Instapaper Pro for iPad lets you save online articles using a special browser bookmarklet.
 The Instapaper website lets you access any of your saved articles, reformatted to be easier to read with no annoying ads or clutter.

 The Instapaper iPhone app improves on this experience: it automatically downloads up to 250 saved articles for offline reading in an interface optimised for your device.
 And starting with the release of version 2.2.2 – the app is at version 2.2.3 as of this writing – Instapaper Pro includes a native interface for the iPad, too.
 (The free, feature-limited version doesn’t work on the iPad.)